 Travelling in Europe and the Schengen area

-If you are a third-country national you may enter and travel through the territories of the Member States that apply Schengen rules, for a maximum time span of three months, on condition you fulfil the entry criteria listed in the Schengen Acquis, to wit:
+Travelling in Europe.
+If you are a third-country national you may enter and travel through the territories of the Member States that apply Schengen rules.
+For a maximum time span of three months, you have to fulfil the entry criteria listed in the Schengen Acquis, ie you:

-- You are the holder of a valid travel document;
+- are the holder of a valid travel document;

-- You have a short-stay visa if one is required;
+- have a short-stay visa if one is required;

 - are able to prove the purpose of your travel;

-- You possess enough resources to support yourself for the time span for which you plan to stay and for your return;
+- possess enough resources to support yourself for the time span for which you plan to stay and for your return;

 - hold a travel insurance policy;